IrvingGomez/PersonalWebpage/content/post/before_phd/index.md

     Writing a thesis is BORING as hell, start asap!
   </li>
   <li>
-    Submitting yo journals is a pain in the ass, start asap!
+    Submitting to journals is a pain in the ass, start asap!
   </li>
   <li>
     You better make a plan for such a long time project as a PhD.